dseguy/php-error-messages/messages/traits-cannot-have-constants.rst

 + :ref:`cannot-access-trait-constant-t::x-directly`

-In more recent PHP versions, this error message is now ":ref:`Cannot access trait constant t::X directly <cannot-access-trait-constant-t::x-directly>`"
+In more recent PHP versions, this error message is now :ref:`cannot-access-trait-constant-t::x-directly`.